 Theodore Oyler has gone to extremes to keep his five Denver properties in historic condition, from hardwood floors to clawfoot tubs.
 This month, however, he discovered that neither he nor his lawyer could stop the rapid spread of a new technology through Denver’s oldest neighborhoods.

 On Oct.
 12, Oyler noticed a crew drilling horizontally near the sidewalk outside his Dalton Apartments building in Cheesman Park.

 “It was just a fluke that we even saw it,” he explained.
 When he talked to a worker, he learned that they were building a miniature cell tower — 30 feet tall and skinny enough to fit between the sidewalk and the street.

 They were installing one of hundreds of “cell poles” or “small cell” sites expected to be installed in central Denver this year by up to ten different companies.

 “This is going to affect every neighborhood,” Councilman Wayne New told Denverite.
 “This is not just Cheesman Park or Capitol Hill.
 This is going to be all across the city.”

 Why this is happening:

 Earlier this year, a new state law said that companies generally should be allowed to plant these new cell poles in the public right of way.
-Verizon alone has installed more than 150 this year, according to city records, “and they have the right to do it without any objections,” New said.
+Verizon alone has installed or won permits for more than 150 this year, according to city records, “and they have the right to do it without any objections,” New said.

 The new sites are much smaller than a full tower — about the size of a streetlight — and they cover just a couple blocks each.
 They’re expected to unclog data connections and could be a key element in the next-generation 5G data networks.